 Base Mortality Framework

 Aon have invested heavily in our Demographic Horizons baseline mortality analytical processes and tools.
-They are certainly tried and tested – we have used them to advise pension schemes, insurers and reinsurers in over 1,000 cases.
+Our modelling framework is tried and tested - we use it for all our advice in total over 1,200 cases internationally.
+Our framework is used:

 Our baseline mortality assessment has two components:

-- a postcode model – calibrated to our proprietary central bank of mortality data for 200+ UK defined benefit pension schemes
+- a postcode model – the UK model is calibrated to our proprietary central bank of mortality data for 200+ defined benefit pension schemes

 - an experience model – calibrated to the mortality data for the actual scheme in question (where this has been provided)